-This is the fifth step in the process of starting your own successful food blog.
-If you’re following along with us in our step-by-step series, you have already learned about starting a food blog, chosen a domain name, and you’ve just created your food blog with BlueHost hosting and the free blogging software – WordPress.
+This is the fifth step in the process of starting your own successful Thai food blog.
+If you’re following along with us in our step-by-step series, you have already learned about starting a Thai food blog, you’ve chosen a domain name, and you’ve just created your food blog with BlueHost hosting and the free blogging software – WordPress.

 This is an overview of what is involved in food blogging, and how you can begin to go about it.
 This covers the meat (no pun intended!) of what we do and have done for years on Joys Thai Food.

 The niche you choose is really important.
 We chose a huge niche – Thai Food.
 It is working out for us, probably because we have over 300 posts and pages on our site, and a lot of good inbound links pointing to our site.